D2: 固安 → 定兴 - Autumn Allegro in Asia - CycleBlaze

 Today's weird was coming to a small intersection on a rural trunk route where a solar-powered-traffic light on wheels had been installed, the intersecting road had zero traffic, there were no obvious traffic cameras anywhere, and everyone including the ebike¹ in front of me stopped at the red light and waited for it to turn green.

-Later on, after I passed out of the Gaobeidian² area (although it's definitely not as bad as it once was) traffic started to become the kind of crazy that is more in line with my memories of what Chinese traffic used to be like back when I was a fresh off the boat too afraid to cross the street if other people weren't crossing at the same time.
+Although it's definitely not as bad as it once was, once I passed out of the Gaobeidian² area, traffic started to become the kind of crazy that is more in line with my memories of what Chinese traffic used to be like back when I was a fresh off the boat too afraid to cross the street if other people weren't crossing at the same time.

 They just stopped and waited for the light to change